mlflow/mlflow/docs/source/tracking.rst

 Additionally, you should ensure that the ``--file-store`` (which defaults to the ``./mlruns`` directory) points to a persistent (non-ephemeral) disk.

-Connecting to a remote server
+Connecting to a Remote Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Once you have a server running, simply set ``MLFLOW_TRACKING_URI`` to the server's URI, along with its scheme and port (e.g., ``http://10.0.0.1:5000``).
 Then you can use mlflow as normal: